tomhallmain/health_data_parser/README.md

 --in_range_abnormal_boundary=[float]
     By default abnormal results are collected when a range result is within 15% of the higher or lower ends of a range.
 Change that percentage with this flag.

+--report_highlight_abnormal_results=[bool]
+    By default abnormal results are highlighted in observations tables on the report.
+To turn this off, set this value to False.
 ```

 Depending on the filters set and data found in the export directory, one or more files will be created with the extracted data.

+- `LaboratoryResultsReport{processDate}.pdf` is a report including summaries and all results

 - `observations.json` contains all data collected along with a few statistics